Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 7

-Game 7 of the NHL Playoffs Second Round on Monday, May 15 features the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The series is tied up 3-3.
-Oddsmakers list the Kraken as the underdog in this decisive matchup, assigning them +160 odds on the moneyline against the Stars (-190).
+The Dallas Stars and Seattle Kraken face off in a decisive Game 7 of the NHL Playoffs Second Round at American Airlines Center on Monday, May 15, starting at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+The series is knotted up 3-3.
+The Kraken are underdogs (+160) in this decisive matchup against the Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Prepare for this NHL Playoffs Second Round matchup with a glimpse at who we project to win the game.
+Prepare for this NHL Playoffs Second Round matchup with a look at who we project to win the game.

 Stars vs. Kraken Predictions for Monday

-Our projection model for this contest calls for a final score of Stars 4, Kraken 2.
+Our projections model for this contest predicts a final score of Stars 4, Kraken 2.

 - Moneyline Pick: Stars (-190)